wulecia/DeepL-Breakers/README.md

 Optional:
 - `new_features/features_cond_analysis.py` to perform a conditional analysis of tweets given the 13 features.
-- `hasoc_model_boosted/show_cm.py` to show the Top 1 confusion matrices of the results.
+- `hasoc_model_boosted/show_cm.py` to show the Top 1 confusion matrices of the results when using grids.
 - `hasoc_model_boosted/print_results.py` to print results.

 ## Ideas of improvement